 What happens when I get my braces taken off?

-Dr. Moon will use special pliers to remove all of the brackets – while that sounds scary, it’s completely pain-free – and then scrape and clean the adhesive off your teeth before polishing and cleaning them.
+Dr. Moon will use special pliers to remove all of the brackets, while that sounds scary, it’s completely pain-free.
+We then scrape and clean the adhesive off your teeth before polishing and cleaning them.
 That’s it.
 You’ll be braces-free and ready to show off that perfect smile!

 Why do I need to wear my retainer?